MicrosoftDocs/cpp-docs/docs/ide/lnt-make-member-function-const.md

 ---
 # `make-member-function-const`

-When member functions don’t modify their object state, mark them as const.
+When member functions don’t modify their object state, annotate them with the `const` keyword.
 This guidance comes from the [C++ Core Guideline Con.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#con2-by-default-make-member-functions-const).

 ## Example